Tastigernet/cache-guardian/INSTALL.md

-# Conceal Node Guardian Installation Instructions
+# Cache Node Guardian Installation Instructions

 Please take note that you will need **administrative rights** for working with service commands.
 On Linux and macOS ensure that you have superuser privileges.
 On Windows, be sure you are using "Run as administrator" option.